Oil Painting Techniques. What are they? Why learn them?

 I have an intro video below, so go ahead, click it.
 It's family friendly and doesn't last but just over a minute.
 I've also posted a few of my latest You Tube videos at the bottom of the page.

+To answer my opening questions, here goes.
 When comparing it to watercolor, encaustic, fresco or tempera, it simply hasn't been around quite as long.
 (And you thought those Egyptian hieroglyphics were done in oils!)
-It actually has it's origins in Europe in the early 15th Century when oils were added with egg yolks in tempera which allowed for better blending.
+It actually has its origins in Europe in the early 15th Century when oils were added with egg yolks in tempera which allowed for better blending.

 The paint didn't dry as quickly.
-This made for smooth transitions in
+This allowed the artist to create smooth transitions in

 modeling and made for a more realistic picture.
 It has since become the